loldenburg/datalayertests-gcp/README.md

     3. When you get to the screen to set up the cloud function, click the "back" button to return to the Cloud Functions overview page.

+2. Go to **Secret Manager** and enable the Secret Manager API:
+   2.1.
+In Secret Manager, create a secret called "data-layer-error-log-token" with the value of the GCF token set earlier in
+   Tealium Functions.
+   This will be used to authenticate the data layer error log cloud function.
+It has to be part of your Tealium Function request to the Cloud Function.

-2. Go to **Google Cloud Build** and enable the API if not already enabled.
+3. Go to **Google Cloud Build** and enable the API if not already enabled.
    Cloud Build Triggers will build (=update) your cloud functions every time you push a change to your GitHub repository's "main" branch.
     1. Select "Triggers" and then "Create Trigger".